Elm (programming language): Backend

 Elm does not officially support server-side development.
-Czaplicki does consider it a primary goal at this point, but public progress on this front has been slow.
+Czaplicki does consider it a primary goal, but public progress on this front has been slow.
 Nevertheless, there are several independent projects which attempt to explore Elm on the backend.

-The primary production-ready full-stack Elm platform is Lamdera, an open-core "unfork" of Elm.
-Czaplicki has also teased Elm Studio, a potential alternative to Lamdera, but it isn't available to the public yet.
-Current speculation is that Elm Studio will use a future version of Elm that targets C, uses Emscripten to compile to WASM, and supports type-safe Postgres table generation.
+The primary full-stack Elm platform is Lamdera, an open-core "unfork" of Elm.
+Czaplicki has also teased Elm Studio, a potential alternative to Lamdera, but it is not yet available to the public.
+Czaplicki's demos seemingly use a future version of Elm that supports type-safe Postgres table generation.
+There is also speculation that that future versions of Elm would compile to C and use Emscripten to generate WASM, but this is unconfirmed by Czaplicki.

-For full-stack frameworks, as opposed to BaaS products, elm-pages is perhaps the most popular fully open-source option.
-It does not extend the Elm language, but just runs the compiled JS on Node.js.
-It also supports scripting.
+For full-stack frameworks, as opposed to BaaS products, elm-pages is likely the most popular fully open-source option.
+It does not extend the Elm language (although it does use open-source components of the aforementioned Lamdera compiler), but rather runs the compiled JavaScript on Node.js.
+It also supports scripting using the BackendTask API.
 There is also Pine, an Elm to .NET compiler, which allows safe interop with C#, F#, and other CLR languages.

-There were also some attempts in Elm versions prior to 0.19.0 to use the BEAM (Erlang virtual machine) to run Elm, but they are stuck due to the removal of native code in 0.19.0 and changes to the package manager.
+There were also attempts in Elm versions prior to 0.19.0 to use the BEAM (Erlang virtual machine) to run Elm, but they are currently non-functional due to the removal of native code in 0.19.0 and changes to the package manager.
 One of the projects executed Elm directly on the environment, while another one compiled it to Elixir.

-Finally, the Gren programming language started out a fork of Elm primarily focused on backend support, although its goals have since shifted.